yxqd/luban/core/docs/add-new-element-type.rst

 How to add a new element type in a luban extension
 ==================================================

+Here we use luban.timber extension as the example.

 * define the element type by deriving from an appropriate base class. choose from